 So when I’m talking to both junior and senior designers, I want to know what you do that nobody else does.
 That’s the toughest question.
 If there’s nothing you’re doing that other people are doing, that’s the thing to work on before putting a portfolio together.
 So I often try to focus on what is your special skill set.
 What are your superpowers?
 Are you funny?
 Make your portfolio funny.
 Then at least you are a designer who is funny, not just a designer.
 Show us who you are.
 Are you an athlete?
 Do you collect stamps?
 So many things are alignment building.
 If you collect stamps and the person interviewing you collects stamps, you’re gonna have a deeper connection than if they didn’t know that about you.
 It’s good for both juniors and seniors.

 Another thing for juniors is that sometimes they reach too high and it’s hard to be realistic.
-Let’s say I’m a junior designer.
+Let’s say I’m a junior UX or website designer.
 I just graduated from this bootcamp, I have twelve weeks of experience, and I want a hundred-thousand-dollar job.
 You probably won’t get that and you will get a lot of disappointment with your portfolio.
 So having realistic expectations on what you’re doing, what your skill set is and what job you’re reaching for is helpful.

 Staying with the previous example, you could probably get an internship really easily, but you won’t get a senior designer job.
 And I know it’s hard for juniors to assess that.
 The Dunning-Kruger effect shows how, as a junior, you don’t even know how junior you are because you are a junior.
 It’s good to have other peers to have a look at your work and be objective about it.
 So they can say, “Listen, I think you are overshooting”, or the opposite: “You should absolutely shoot for that position”.
 Search for people that can be honest for you, good mentors, good peers, good colleagues, good coworkers.
 Feedback is invaluable.
 Sometimes it’s hard to find but if you do find, make use of those.